mpenning/ssh_logger/README.md

 6. I now get to scrounge around for spare PC(s) to use as sniffers because nobody invested ahead of time in dedicated sniffer appliances; install linux on said PCs.
 7. Once I have sniffer traces, the problem is not easily visible since SSH is encrypted, SSH / TCP keepalives can be intermixed with keystrokes, and TCP can batch packets together (i.e. if it uses TCP Nagle)

-[`ssh_logger`][1] helps provide proactive evidence for the problem:
+Nevertheless, [`ssh_logger`][1] helps provide proactive evidence for the problem:

-- Build timestampped command logs, in UTC and your local timezone
+- It's easy to script common use-cases
-- Prompt detection
+- It builds timestampped command logs, in UTC and your local timezone
-- ping logs from the SSH client
+- It keeps ping logs from the SSH client
-- sniffer logs from the SSH client
+- It keeps sniffer logs from the SSH client

 # License and Copyright